dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/scaling-aspnet-apps/scaling-aspnet-apps.md

 The service connector will assign a role to the identity so it can perform data operations on the key vault keys.

-## 6) Configure and redeploy the app
+## Configure and redeploy the app

-The necessary Azure resources have been created, so next you'll need to configure your app code to point to those services.
+The necessary Azure resources have been created, so you'll need to configure your app code to point to those services.

 1. Install the following three NuGet packages that are necessary to solve the scaling challenges: